INSIGHT-In Alabama, infrastructure dollars revive a 'zombie' highway

 "It's a true dinosaur of a pork barrel project," said Nelson Brooke of Black Warrior Riverkeeper, a local environmental group.
 "It's a perfect example of what shouldn't be happening with this new money."

-Biden's administration is writing the check, but it has little control over Alabama's project.
-"It is up to state departments of transportation to make decisions to move projects forward," said Nancy Singer, a spokesperson for the Federal Highway Administration.
+Biden's administration is writing the check, but it has little say over Alabama's project, which is funded through a special account for highways in the region.
+Nancy Singer, a spokesperson for the Federal Highway Administration, said states that receive that money control those projects as long as they comply with federal rules.

 PHANTOM FREEWAY